 (b) whether or not that person is a radiation worker, notify the Council of the result of the medical examination if the Council so requests.

-[Regulation 21 amended in Gazette 22 Jul 1997 p.
+[Regulation 21 amended: Gazette 22 Jul 1997 p.
 3821.]

 22. Warning signs and labels

 (1) The person in whose name any premises in areas of which radioactive substances, irradiating apparatus or electronic products are manufactured, operated, used or stored are registered shall —